LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      requirement, and a few explicit exceptions:

      *   The usual way is to earn at least
-         79 on the Internet-based TOEFL test (or 550 on the paper-based test) or at least a 6.5 (overall band score) on the IELTS academic test.
+         79 on the Internet-based TOEFL test (or 550 on the old paper-based test) or at least a 6.5 (overall band score) on the IELTS academic test.
-         The paper TOEFL test requires at least Reading: 21, Listening: 21 and
+         The new 3-score paper TOEFL test requires at least
+         Reading: 21, Listening: 21 and
          Writing: 23.
          The *official results must come to Loyola directly* *from the testing agency*.